romka777/gocd-s3-artifact-plugin/README.md

 [![Build Status](https://travis-ci.com/Diogomrol/gocd-s3-artifact-plugin.svg?branch=master)](https://travis-ci.com/Diogomrol/gocd-s3-artifact-plugin)
 # GoCD S3 Artifact Plugin

+Allow set endpoint and custom region to use with minio or other s3 service.

 The S3 artifact plugin provides a way to publish and fetch artifacts to/from AWS S3.

 ## Getting started